 In many cases, you may be able to compare a motor you suspect to be overheating against other units nearby with the same motor operating in nearly the same conditions.
 Look at the photo below compared to the one above.
 Both of these are similar units, and the photos were taken a few minutes apart.
 Despite that, you can see that one motor is running quite a bit warmer than the other.
 Sure enough, the hotter motor is noisier and has more side-to-side play in the bearings.

-If you have reason to believe a motor is running hotter than it should there are a few things that can cause the issue to watch out for.
+If you have reason to believe a motor is running hotter than it should, there are a few things that can cause the issue to watch out for:

-- High condensing temperature – If the air around the motor is hotter the motor will also be hotter.
+- High condensing temperature – If the air around the motor is hotter, the motor will also be hotter.
 Watch for dirty condensers and overcharge.

-- Direct Sun – Pretty obvious but if the radiant heat from the sun is right on the motor it will run hotter.
+- Direct sun – Pretty obvious, but if the radiant heat from the sun is right on the motor, it will run hotter.

-- Voltage – Check and make sure the motor voltage is in the proper range while it is running (under load).
+- Voltage – Check and make sure the motor voltage is in the proper range while running (under load).

 - Capacitor – Make sure the capacitor is the correct size for the motor, both weak and oversize capacitors can cause overheating.

-- Bearing Issues – When bearings start to fail there may be increased noise or side to side shaft play (but not always)
+- Bearing issues – When bearings start to fail, there may be increased noise or side-to-side shaft play (but not always).

-A thermal camera can produce a great look at the temperature of the motor but keep in mind that depending on the motor surface there will be some inaccuracy of the temperature reading due to varying emissivity so it's best to use it to compare motors rather than trusting a single reading as a pass/fail test.
+A thermal camera can produce a great look at the temperature of the motor, but keep in mind that there will be some inaccuracy of the temperature reading due to varying emissivity depending on the motor surface, so it's best to use it to compare motors rather than trusting a single reading as a pass/fail test.

-P.S. – These images were taken with a FLIR One Pro that I got from TruTech Tools
+P.S. – These images were taken with a FLIR One Pro that I got from TruTech Tools.